Ransomware: Introduction, Prevention and Trend Micro Security Solutions

 - Click Settings.

-- If you've secured your settings with a password, a popup appears.
+- If you've secured your settings with a password, a popup will appear.
 Please enter your password to continue, then click OK.

 - Under Scan Preferences, tick the following settings: